mappls-api/mappls-ios-sdk/docs/v1.0.0/MapplsAPIKit.md

 }
 ```

-For more details visit our [online documentation](https://about.mappls.com/api/advanced-maps/ios/vector-map-sdk#Reverse-Geocoding).
+For more details visit our [api reference documentation](https://about.mappls.com/api/advanced-maps/doc/reverse-geocoding-api#/Reverse%20Geocode%20API/ReverseGeocodeAPI).

 ## [Nearby API](#Nearby-API)

 For live demo click [LIVE DEMO](https://about.mappls.com/api/advanced-maps/doc/sample/mapmyindia-maps-near-by-api-example)

-Search for nearby places in a category near a given location

-Nearby Places API, enables you to add discovery and search of nearby POIs by searching for a generic keyword used to describe a category of places or via the unique code assigned to that category.
+Nearby Places API, enables you to add discovery and search of nearby places by searching for a generic keyword used to describe a category of places or via the unique code assigned to that category.

 Class used for nearby search is `MapplsNearByManager`.
 Create a `MapplsNearByManager` object using your rest key or alternatively, you can place your rest key in the `MapplsRestKey` key of your application's Info.plist file, then use the shared instance of `MapplsNearByManager` class.

 To perform nearby search use `MapplsNearbyAtlasOptions` class to pass keywords/categories and a reference location as parameters to get Nearby search results with an option to pass region in parameter `withRegion`, which is an enum of type `MapplsRegionType`.
 If no value is passed for region, It will take default value which is India.

 `MapplsRegionType` is used to validate and get result for different countries.
-Currently five countries are supported including India which are Sri Lanka, India, Bhutan, Bangladesh, Nepal.

 *Additionally you can also set location and zoom in object of `MapplsNearbyAtlasOptions` location coordinate can be set  in comma seprated format i.e `("latitue", "longitue")` or location can be Mappls Pin  for eg. `("MMI000")`*